Print3M/ByteCaster/README.md

 # ByteCaster

-Swiss-knife file to array of bytes converter in multiple languages with built-in encryption & encoding.

 Encrypt, obfuscate and convert your shellcode into byte array with a single command.
 Many output formats supported!

 ![ByteCaster flowchart](_img/img-1.png)